MiroslavRusev/cuppet/README.md

 ### Test execution (env is the config folder, profile is the name of the json file)
 #### {profile} is the name of the json in the config dir
 #### {env} is the folder name in the config dir
+#### When you test locally and in headed mode open hooks.js and uncomment the slowMo
     yarn test {profile} {env} - all tests yarn test {profile} {env} features/tests/<test> - specific test